w3c/ColorWeb-CG/hdr_html_canvas_element.md

   }
 ```

-See below for more details on the display of floating point color values.

 ### Querying screen wide color gamut parameters

-Add new attributes to `ScreenDetailed` to indicate the gamut and white point of the screen.
+Add new attributes to `ScreenDetailed` to indicate the gamut and white point of
+the screen.

 ```idl
   partial interface ScreenDetailed {